 Have you ever been in trouble with the police?

-It is not so much about places of safety but how likely they are to engage in risk taking behavior – do they wear their seatbelt, make dodgy online dating choices?
+It is not so much about places of safety as about how likely people are to engage in risk-taking behaviour—do they wear their seatbelts and make dodgy online dating choices?

 What’s the alternative?

 Unlike the world of Connor Macleod of the Clan Macleod, there can be more than one assessment tool.
-Each has their merits.
+Each has its merits.

 HEADS-ED

 It has been used as a tool in patients aged 12-16 years of age with triage complaints directly related to mental health concerns.
 These include anxiety, bizarre behaviour, depression, deliberate self-harm and suicidal behaviour.
 There is little data on how it works as a screening tool in the general teenage population.
 You can head to the HEADSS-ED online portal for a self-assessment version.
 It has pretty good inter-rate reliability compared to some of the other tools.
-As score more than 7 and a suicidality score of 2 has been linked with a sixfold increase in likelihood for admission.
+A score of more than 7 and a suicidality score of 2 have been linked with a sixfold increase in the likelihood of admission.

 The Headspace modification